 Research Fellowship Awards

-The Heart Rhythm Society has established post-doctoral fellowships in cardiac electrophysiology encouraging and supporting research training of individuals in either basic or clinical electrophysiology.
+The mission of HRS is to improve the care of patients by promoting research, education, and optimal health care policies and standards.
+To this end, HRS has established a post-doctoral research fellowship in cardiac electrophysiology to encourage and support the research training of MDs, DOs, and PhDs in either basic or clinical electrophysiology.
 These fellowships assist awardees in initiating careers in electrophysiology research while obtaining significant research results.

 - Complimentary membership to the Society, and

 - Complimentary registration to the Heart Rhythm annual conference in the year that the award is presented.

 - An invitations to serve as faculty and present research findings at the Heart Rhythm annual conference at the conclusion of the fellowship.

 The HRS Research Fellowship is a very competitive award with a review process that ensures NIH-like rigor and transparency.
 Award recipients over a 10-year period have co-authored at least 1,200 manuscripts after completing their fellowship, and many have become program directors and leaders in the field of cardiac electrophysiology.